fal-ai/dbt-fal/docs/anomaly-detection.md

 ```

 ## Finding anomalies on a dbt model with fal
 At last, we have all the functions needed for anomaly detection.
 However, there is a very important thing missing: Our model.
-Using fal we can load our model in the form of a DataFrame with ease using the extrmely handy `ref()` function and the `context` object.
+Using fal we can load our model in the form of a DataFrame with ease using the extremely handy `ref()` function and the `context` object.

 ```python
 model_df = ref(context.current_model.name).sort_values(by='ds')